cedwards/intothesaltmine/chapters/development/writing-modules.rst

     def public(*args, **kwargs):
         '''
         "Public" function; available to Salt, ie; module.public

+        CLI Example:

+            salt '*' module.public
         '''
+        LOG.debug('Executing the public function')

         ret = _private()
         return ret

 "public" functions within an execution module are mapped and made available to the Salt administrators.
 Any "public" function becomes available to be called from Salt, prefixed by the module name.
-For example, if our custom module was called "custom", and our function name was "test", we'd call this through Salt by targeting `custom.test`.
+For example, if our custom module was called "module", and our function name was "public", we'd call this through Salt by targeting `module.public`.

 Full Example
 ------------